mykelalvis/FATESRD/fate-srd.com/Other/fate-core-SRD.md

 ### Fate Points

-You use tokens to represent how many [[fate point]]s you have at any given time during play. [[Fate Point]]s are one of your most important resources in Fate—they’re a measure of how much influence you have to make the story go in your character’s favour.
+You use tokens to represent how many [[fate point]]s you have at any given time during play. [[Fate Point]]s are one of your most important resources in Fate—they’re a measure of how much influence you have to make the story go in your character’s favor.

 You can spend [[fate point]]s to invoke an aspect, to declare a story detail, or to activate certain powerful stunts.